dmontaner/install_and_config_linux/backups.md

 If you want your backup to be __encrypted__ you will need:

     sudo apt-get install encfs

-    sudo adduser root fuse    ## root needs to be member of group 'fuse'.
-To apply changes logout and login again.
+    ## root needs to be member of group 'fuse':
+    sudo adduser root fuse    ## To apply changes logout and login again.

 Set Up